GERMAN INVASION OF POLAND DURING WW2

 1947

-• The Soviet backed Communists are victorious in the fraudulent elections (January 19-22).
+• The Soviet backed communists are victorious in the fraudulent elections (January 19-22).
+Polish communist and convicted Soviet agent Boleslaw Bierut takes office as president on February 5.

 • The Polish Resettlement Act in Britain results in the disbandment of the Polish forces under British command (224,342 troops).